 - T3.5.1 Alternative tubing geometry and/or materials may be used except that the Main Roll Hoop and Main Roll Hoop Bracing must be made from steel, i.e. the use of aluminum or titanium tubing or composites for these components is prohibited. - T3.5.2 Titanium or magnesium on which welding has been utilized may not be used for any part of the Primary Structure.
 This includes the attachment of brackets to the tubing or the attachment of the tubing to other components. - T3.5.3 If a team chooses to use alternative tubing and/or materials they must submit a "Structural Equivalency Spreadsheet" per Rule T3.9.
 The teams must submit calculations for the material they have chosen, demonstrating equivalence to the minimum requirements found in Section T3.4.1 for yield and ultimate strengths in bending, buckling and tension, for buckling modulus and for energy dissipation.
-(The Buckling Modulus is defined as EI, where, E = modulus of Elasticity, and I = area moment of inertia about the weakest axis.) - T3.5.4 Tubing cannot be of thinner wall thickness than listed in T3.6 or T3.7. - T3.5.5 If a bent tube is used anywhere in the primary structure, other than the front and main roll hoops, an additional tube must be attached to support it.
+(The Buckling Modulus is defined as EI, where, E = modulus of Elasticity, and I = area moment of inertia about the weakest axis.) - T3.5.4 Tubing cannot be of thinner wall thickness than listed in T3.6 or T3.7. - T3.5.5 If a bent tube (or member consisting of multiple tubes that are not in a line) is used anywhere in the primary structure, other than the front and main roll hoops, an additional tube must be attached to support it.
 The attachment point must be the position along the tube where it deviates farthest from a straight line connecting both ends.
-The support tube must have the same diameter and thickness as the bent tube.
-The support tube must terminate at a node of the chassis.
+The support tube must have the same diameter and thickness as the bent tube, terminate at a node of the chassis, and be angled no more than 30 degrees from the plane of the bent tube.
+Braces attached to the upper side impact member are not required to meet the 30 degrees from the plane of the bent tube requirement.